Kylob/Blog/README.md

     theme: default # The main theme for your site
 ```

 You can access any of these in your Twig templates eg. ``{{ blog.name }}``.
-You can also get the ``{{ blog.page }}`` you are on, and get an array of ``{% set categories = blog.query('categories') %}`` or any other information you would like eg. 'tags', 'authors', 'archives', 'recent', 'featured', 'similar', 'posts', and '[]' - listings of every sort ie. "The Loop".
+You can also get the ``{{ blog.page }}`` you are on, and get an array of ``{% set categories = blog.query('categories') %}`` or any other information you would like eg. 'tags', 'authors', 'archives', 'recent', 'featured', 'similar', 'posts', and '[...]' - listings of every sort.
+Otherwise known as "The Loop".
 Eventually this file will be full of authors, categories, and tags that you can easily manage as well.

 ## Create Content